The Fastest Rising and Most Searched Topics in China (2024)

 Politics Is Global

 The U.S. election (+2700%) was the single fastest-rising query, proving that international politics deeply influences Chinese search behavior.
+This political awareness connects directly to trade: our analysis of the US-China tariff war in 2026 explains how this political environment is reshaping commerce on both sides of the Pacific.
 For investors and multinationals, this reflects the interconnectedness of geopolitics and consumer awareness in China.

 Cultural Phenomena Travel Fast